Trained in cultural and ecological anthropology, I specialize in the human dimensions of environmental governance and

 2018.
 U.S. Borlaug Summer Institute on Global Food Security (summer fellowship).
-Purdue University, Indiana.
+Purdue University, IN.

 2018.
 UGA Graduate School Travel Grant.
 Presented on art-environment-science linkages in dissertation research at Dimensions of Political Ecology Conference.
 University of Kentucky, Lexington, KY.

 2017.
 Kickstarter (crowdfunded) award for carrying out community photography exhibit to disseminate research results in an inclusive and engaging manner.

 2015.
 Fulbright U.S. Scholar Award for 2016-2017 dissertation research in Brazil.
 Offered via Bureau of Educational Affairs, U.S. Department of State.

 2015.
-Foreign Language and Area Studies Fellowship for Intensive Portuguese study in Florianópolis.
+Foreign Language and Area Studies Fellowship for Intensive Portuguese study in Florianópolis, Brazil.
 Via UGA’s Latin American & Caribbean Studies Institute and U.S. Department of Education.

 2014.
 Tinker Foundation-UGA Graduate Field Research Award for pre-dissertation research in Brazil.
 Offered via UGA’s Latin American & Caribbean Studies Institute & Tinker Foundation, Inc.